Human rights in Thailand: Torture

-A bill to prevent torture and enforced disappearance will be put before Thailand's National Legislative Assembly (NLA) in late-December 2018.
+A bill to prevent torture and enforced disappearance was to be put before Thailand's National Legislative Assembly (NLA) in late December 2018.
 The bill would criminalise torture and enforced disappearances, including during wars and political unrest.
-The draft law specifies that the Department of Special Investigation (DSI) be responsible for investigating cases of enforced disappearance and torture.
+The draft law specified that the Department of Special Investigation (DSI) would be responsible for investigating cases of enforced disappearance and torture.
 Only in events where DSI officials are accused of such crimes would police be assigned to investigate.
 Imprisonment for five to 25 years, and/or a fine of 100,000 to 300,000 baht would be levied on guilty parties.
 Were the bill to become a law, every government agency restricting people's rights would be required to maintain a database of people whose rights are restricted, actions taken, and the disposition of their cases.

-On 5 August 2021, the Thai police assaulted Jeerapong Thanapat, a 24-year-old drug suspect, during an interrogation to force him to reveal hidden methamphetamines and to pay a two million baht or US$60,000 bribe for his release.
+On 5 August 2021, the Thai police assaulted Jeerapong Thanapat, a 24-year-old drug suspect, during an interrogation to force him to reveal hidden methamphetamines and to pay a two-million-baht or US$60,000 bribe for his release.
 The video appears to show the director of the Muang Nakhon Sawan Province police station, Thitisan Utthanaphon widely known by the nickname "Jo Ferrari", and other police officers suffocating Thanapat with plastic bags until he collapsed and died.
-The police reportedly ordered doctors at Sawanpracharak Hospital to write in a medical report that the cause of Jeerapong’s death was methamphetamine overdose.
-In June 2022, Thitisan was convicted of suspect killing and sentenced to a life in prison.
+The police reportedly ordered doctors at Sawanpracharak Hospital to write in a medical report that the cause of Jeerapong's death was a methamphetamine overdose.
+In June 2022, Thitisan was convicted of the suspect killing and sentenced to life in prison.

 2003 war on drugs

-The government's antidrug war in 2003 resulted in more than 2,500 extrajudicial killings of suspected drug traffickers.
+The government's anti-drug war in 2003 resulted in more than 2,500 extrajudicial killings of suspected drug traffickers.
 Prison conditions and some provincial immigration detention facilities are characterized as poor.
 In 2004 more than 1,600 persons died in prison or police custody, 131 as a result of police actions.

 There were summary executions and their innocent victims, such as the 16-month-old girl who was shot dead along with her mother, Raiwan Khwanthongyen, Daranee Tasanawadee, the 8-year-old boy, Jirasak Unthong, who was the only witness to the killing of his parents, Suwit Baison, 23, a cameraman for a local television station, who fell to his knees in tears in front of Thaksin Shinawatra and begged for an investigation into the killing.
-Both parents were shot dead as they returned home, Suwit said 10 other people in his neighborhood had also been killed after surrendering to the police.
+Both parents were shot dead as they returned home, Suwit said.
+He said 10 other people in his neighborhood had also been killed after surrendering to the police.

-Surayud Chulanont, the junta prime minister vowed to right Mr Thaksin's wrongs.
+Surayud Chulanont, the junta's prime minister vowed to right Mr. Thaksin's wrongs.

 Human Rights Watch, says that the panel's original report named the politicians who egged on the gunmen.
 But after the PPP won the 2007 elections, those names were omitted.